logdna/logger-node/README.md

     * `meta` [`<Object>`][] - Meta object populated with different information depending on the error

 This event is emitted when an asynchronous error is encountered.
 Depending on the context, `meta` will contain different pieces of information about the error.
+If the error is retry-able, the error's `message` property will indicate that it's a "temporary" error to avoid confusion with hard errors.

 #### Error while sending to LogDNA

+**Note:** `ignoreRetryableErrors` is `true` by default, and will not emit errors when the `retrying` property in the metadata is `true`.
+To emit all errors regardless of `retrying`, set `ignoreRetryableErrors: false`.

-The metadata for an error encountered during an HTTP call to LogDNA will have the following `meta` properties in the error:
+The metadata for an error encountered during an HTTP call to LogDNA will have the following `meta` properties in the error.

 * `actual` [`<String>`][] - The raw error message from the HTTP client
 * `code` [`<String>`][] | [`<Number>`][] - The HTTP agent's "code" or `statusCode` value